 The Kigelia africana is found throughout tropical Africa, and there are local names for the plant among the several hundred tribes.

 Kigelia africana contains a polymorphous species.
 It is extremely variable in habit and leaf morphology, which has led to the distinction of up to 10 separate species and many synonyms.
 Kigelia africana is a small to a medium-size semideciduous tree, up to 25 m in height.

 Kigelia africana is also used in the treatment of skin diseases and traditional cosmetics preparations as a skin lightening agent, to reduce wrinkles, and to promote smooth skin.
-In Nigeria, the ground fresh or dried fruits are formed into a paste and rubbed on the breast to treat “cancer” of the breast or abscess.
+In Nigeria, the ground fresh or dried fruits are formed into a paste and rubbed on the breast to treat an abscess.